 I read various collections of Christmas short stories, searching for an inspiration, but the spark didn't materialize.
 In the past, I've sometimes found that I just had to start writing.
 Then, like the Israelites crossing the Jordan River, the waters parted and the inspiration flowed.
 But not this time.
 I wrote a few chapters and felt stuck again.

 Then I discovered a short story by Pearl S. Buck, Christmas Day in the Morning.
 I cried the first time I read it, and the tears are flowing again as I reread it now.
 I've copied the story below.
-You may not see the connection when you read Operation Christmas Spirit, but Buck's story is what broke through my writer's block.
+You may not see the connection when you read Operation Christmas Spirit, but Buck's story is what broke my writer's block log jam.
 I hope I've captured some of the same feelings of familial love that she so eloquently expressed.

 He woke suddenly and completely.
 It was four o'clock, the hour at which his father had always called him to get up and help with the milking.
 Strange how the habits of his youth clung to him still!
 Fifty years ago, and his father had been dead for thirty years, and yet he waked at four o'clock in the morning.
 He had trained himself to turn over and go to sleep, but this morning it was Christmas, he did not try to sleep.